You can walk from Union Station in seven minutes. The Edward R. Roybal Federal Building and U.S. Courthouse is adjacent at 255 E Temple St.

 For more building information or service calls, see contact information at top right (or by scrolling down on mobile devices).
 For other federal government information, call 1-800-FED-INFO.

 There is no parking available in the building for the general public.
 Metered street parking is nearby.
 Commercial parking lots are within walking distance to the building.
-Public transportation is available via Metro [a nongovernment website].
+Public transportation is available via Metro.

 All public visitors are required to pass through electronic security equipment.
 ADA access is available at the front entrance of the building.

 Major tenants are the U.S. Citizenship and Immigration Services, IRS, HUD, U.S. Immigration and Customs Enforcement, and the Executive Office for Immigration Review.
-In the latest (2016) Tenant Satisfaction Survey, 61% rated the federal building and GSA services four or five on a five-point scale.
 Additional information for tenants >

-The newly constructed cafeteria has a LEED® Gold designation.
+The updated cafeteria has a LEED® Gold designation.

 Painter, muralist and watercolorist Richard Haines made a name for himself as a major muralist in the Works Progress Administration.
 After coming to California to work for Douglas Aircraft during World War II, Haines went on to become a painting instructor at Chouinard and then at Otis Art Institute.
 His distinctively Modernist vision proved pivotal in mid-century Los Angeles, where he lived and worked until his death.
 Sullivan Goss is pleased to present the estate of the artist.
 Below are the titles for his work located in this facility: